 Cover seedlings and seed beds with fleece to exclude cabbage root fly, removing fleece in May when risk of damage lessens.

 Water every 10-14 days in dry periods.
 Add high nitrogen fertiliser, such as sulphate of ammonia, at 35g (1oz) per square metre/yard when plants about 20cm (8in) tall.
 Better heads are produced in cooler summers as hot weather can encourage plants to run to seed prematurely – some cultivars resist this tendency better than others.

-Birds: Birds, especially pigeons, can cause an array of problems including eating seedlings, buds, leaves, fruit and vegetables.
+Birds, especially pigeons, can cause an array of problems including eating seedlings, buds, leaves, fruit and vegetables.

 Protect the plants from birds by covering them with netting or fleece.
 Scarecrows and bird-scaring mechanisms work for a while, but the most reliable method of protection is to cover plants with horticultural fleece or mesh.

 A number of caterpillars will feed on brassicas, but the most common are those of cabbage white butterflies.
 You will usually see the caterpillars, if not, you will see the holes they make in the leaves.
 They will also bore into the heart of cabbages.